ma-chengyuan/just-latex/README.md

          class="svg-math" style="width:23.07pt;height:11.62pt;
          top:2.66pt;position:relative;">
     ```
-    For inline fragments care will be taken to align the baseline of the image to the baseline of the surrounding text.
+    For inline fragments, care will be taken to align the baseline of the image to the baseline of the surrounding text.
 9. The SVG itself is LZMA-compressed, then base64-encoded and then stuffed into a short Javascript code that decompresses the SVG, generates an object URL and fills in the `...` part in the `<img>` tags above when the page loads.
 This code, along with the `<script>` that loads the [LZMA decompressor](https://www.npmjs.com/package/lzma) (7 KB in size), is appended to the document tree as a `RawBlock` node.
 10. The program returns the modified tree to Pandoc which finishes things up and output a single HTML.
 When the page loads you will see the rendered fragments exactly as they would appear in a PDF.